TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Done in 4.1s using pnpm v11.21.0
 ```

-* Full prod build including unit and playwright tests completes successfully
-* My package build uses `rollup` directly so I need to switch that over manually
-* Vite produces runtime warnings with pointers to work I still need to do
+A full production build including unit and playwright tests completes first time.
+My package builds use `rollup` directly so I need to switch that over manually.
+In addition, there are some runtime warnings with pointers to work I still need to do.

 ```
 (!)
 Your Vite config uses features that are unsupported by `configLoader: 'native'`, which is planned to become the default in a future major version of Vite: